kdbeall/kdbeall.github.io/_posts/2021-04-20-On-Effective-Go.md

 ---
 layout: post
-title: My personalized "common gotchas" regarding programming in Go
+title: My personalized notes of notable parts of Effective Go
 ---

 [Effective Go](https://golang.org/doc/effective_go) is an excellent guide to being fluent in Go.
 Here's my commentary on